vladmandic/human/README.md

       modelPath: '../models/ssrnet-age/imdb/model.json', // can be 'imdb' or 'wiki'
                                                          // which determines training set for model
       inputSize: 64,         // fixed value
-      skipFrames: 10,        // how many frames to go without re-running the detector },
+      skipFrames: 10,        // how many frames to go without re-running the detector, only used for video inputs },
     gender: {
       enabled: true,